-- ♦ Customers are encouraged to stop in and review the District's updated draft Comprehensive System Plan which outlines all planned improvements. - ♦ The District is implementing a long term plan to replace old steel mains with ductile iron pipe which is more resistant to rust and leaks.
+- ♦ The District is implementing a long term plan to replace old steel mains with ductile iron pipe which is more resistant to rust and leaks.
 You may on occasion see our crews at work on main replacement.
-During 2004 replacement programs are planned for N.E.
-185th St., N.E.
-187th St. and N.E.
-45th Pl.
-All new water mains are disinfected, flushed and sampled before they are put into service. - ♦ Upgrades are also being carried out on our pumping and control facilities located in the District's wellhead protection area.
+During 2005 replacement programs have been carried out on 45th Place and 51st Place and are planned for N.E.
+187th St. and several other locations.
+All new water mains are disinfected, flushed and sampled before they are put into service. - Upgrades are also being carried out on our pumping and control facilities located in the District's wellhead protection area.
+This year we are installing new sanitary wellhead adaptors on our 8 artesian sources, and we are upgrading our monitoring and alarm system.